zwoodley128/class-button-js-lab/README.md

 ### Congratulations on being done!
 You did great, now it's time to save those changes and push them to Github.
 ### Use the following commands to push to github (Order matters)
-## Make sure you're in Terminal
+## Make sure you're in Terminal, use pwd to see which folder you're in, you should be in the "class-button-js-lab folder"
 ## git init
 ## git add .
 ## git status
 ## git commit -m "Write what changes you made to your file"
-## git remote add origin "the url you used to clone the repo"
+## git remote add origin "the url you used to clone the repo" (if you get a fatal error then don't worry)
 ## git push -u origin master
 ## Here you'll be prompted for your username and password NOTE** For your password it'll appear as if your not typing anything but you are, it's just not moving the cursor
 ## Now then, if done successfully, refresh your repostory page and you should see the cahnges you made reflected.